 What are the responsibilities and job description for the The Norman and Ruth Carroll Endowed Chair in Business and Economics position at Dominican University?

-Position Title: The Norman and Ruth Carroll Endowed Chair in Business and Economics
+JOB TITLE: The Norman and Ruth Carroll Endowed Chair in Business and Economics

-Department: Brennan School of Business
+DEPARTMENT: Brennan School of Business

 The primary purpose of The Norman and Ruth Carroll Endowed Chair in Business and Economics is to bring research expertise and scholarly recognition to the Brennan School of Business.
 During and beyond the Chair holder’s on-campus residency, he/she will be expected to provide contributions from among the following, to be determined at the time of recruitment: